Written by Young-Kyung Min, PhD

 Is your research paper a portfolio project?
 What are differences between primary sources and secondary sources?
 Here is some basic information you should check out before starting your research project.

 What is academic integrity?
-Learn about the concept of academic integrity and some practical strategies you can use for avoiding plagiarism.
+Learn about the concept of academic integrity and some practical strategies you can use to avoid plagiarism.

 Qualifying your claim will eventually strengthen your argument.
 Here are some practical strategies you can use to strengthen your argument.